vbernard16/Workout-Tracker---Client/README.md

     - See user's previous workouts
     - Database to store collection called 'workouts' that on submit, are stored to the collection associated with the user's account
     - Workouts populate on user's screen on page load after authentication
-5. Select options to add, delete, or update an excercise
+5. Select options to add and create an excercise
     - A form field where users can input a new excercise and choose to add it to an existing workout plan
 6. Option to login, create a new account, see workouts, excercises, and excercise list at top